 We could stop here, but I’d like to give you just a little bit more information to make sure you can get your site looking good, and keep you from making excuses on why you “still can’t get started.”

-I’ll break down each of the sections of your new site, so you’ll have a better idea of what each one does.
-Every time you login, you’ll get sent to your dashboard.
-This is the main home area where you can get around the backend of your site.
+We’ll break down each of the sections of your new site, so you’ll have a better idea of what each one does.
+Every time you log in, you’ll get sent to your dashboard.

 As you install different plugins, you’ll notice your dashboard will begin to have more items.
 Here, we’re just going to cover the basics to get you started.